 Melyssa Griffin defines her mission as helping “heart-centered high achievers grow their income and impact online.”
 This summary communicates who she is, appeals to entrepreneurial aspirations, and connects on an emotional level.

 Her about page further reinforces her personal brand when she says, “I believe you deserve happiness, respect, and love.
 And I’m determined to give you the tools to create those feelings in every crevice and cranny of your existence.”
 She delivers on this message with expertise and spunk woven into her quality content.
+She's also a great example of a personal brand that was grown through a blog.

 11. Shaun White